Narrabundah College: Today

 People at Narrabundah College.
 From left to right: staff, student, assistant principal.

 In 2006, 918 students were enrolled at Narrabundah College, which had a capacity of 912 students.
-86% of college-aged students in the college's priority enrolment area attend Narrabundah, yet over half of students enrolled in the school do not live in the priority enrolment area.
+While 86% of college-aged students in the college's priority enrolment area attend Narrabundah, over half of total students do not live in the priority enrolment area.

-In 2007, Narrabundah College was the best-performing government-run college in the ACT, with a higher average University Admission Index (before the introduction of the Australian Tertiary Admission Rank) and a greater number of students achieving a UAI of 65 or over than any other state college.
-Narrabundah students also made a high proportion of those achieving in the top one percent of the state, with 18 students achieving a UAI of over 99.
-In addition to this, Narrabundah College also awarded more Tertiary Entrance Statements, and more Year 12 Certificates than any other college in the ACT.

-A high percentage of Narrabundah College students who graduate with a Year 12 Certificate also obtain a ATAR and go on to study at university.
-In 2017, the median ATAR gained by students of Narrabundah College was 83.7 compared with the average of students from all across ACT colleges of 77.
+Narrabundah College traditionally performs better than other public colleges in the ACT.
+In 2017, the median ATAR gained by students of Narrabundah College was 83.7 while the median student at a public ACT college achieved a 77 ATAR.
 86.75% of students from the college who were awarded Tertiary Education Statements in 2017 scored over 65 for their ATAR, while 144 students attained an ATAR above 90, and 86 students received a score above 95.

 Notable alumni

 The following people are notable former students who attended Narrabundah College: